 Russian border officials can demand to inspect any electronic device (including installed software) on departure.

-In June 2016, the Russian Government introduced changes to laws concerning the importation (carrying) and use of medicines.
+In June 2016, the Russian Government introduced changes to laws for the importation (carrying) and use of medicines.
 These changes affect some medicines that can be purchased over the counter in Australia.
 See

 Travel between Russia and Belarus

 Foreigners aren't permitted to cross the land border between Russia and Belarus.
-Travel between Russia and Belarus by air.
+Travel between Russia and Belarus must be by air.
 Contact the

 While in Russia